CameronNemo/devtrigger/README.md

     sudo make install

-By default, `devtrigger` will be installed to `/sbin`.
-Set the environment variable `INSTALL_PREFIX` to change this:
+By default, `devtrigger` will be installed to `/usr/local`.
+Set the variable `PREFIX` to change this:

-    sudo env INSTALL_PREFIX=/usr/local make install
+    sudo env PREFIX=/usr/local make install

 Then call the program directly after launching your preffered hotplug daemon.